SanderLoman/SanderLoman/README.md

 # Hello, I'm Sander Loman 👋

-I am a Software Development student at the **ROC of Amsterdam**.
-I am currently on the lookout for an engaging internship position where I can refine my programming skills and gain hands-on experience in a professional setting.

 ## My Interests 💡

 - 🌐 I'm passionate about exploring the limitless possibilities within **Blockchain Technology** and how it can revolutionize various sectors.